cewing/training.python_web/source/presentations/week01.rst

 Construct a Socket
 ------------------

+For the moment, stop typing this into your interpreter.

 Again, we begin by constructing a socket.
 Since we are actually the server this time, we get to choose family, type and protocol::